 - Drink one ounce of water for every 10 pounds of body weight.

-- For really tough practices, also drink 0.6 ounces for every 10 pounds of body weight in 20-minute intervals during exercise.
+- For tough practices, also drink 0.6 ounces for every 10 pounds of body weight in 20-minute intervals during exercise.
 A few examples:

 - A 120-pound athlete should drink 7 ounces every 20 minutes during exercise